 We bisque fire almost everyday if we have enough dry work to fill a kiln.
 We have a long, gentle bisque program so work is typcially ready two days after it is loaded for firing.
 For example, if we load a bisque kiln on Tuesday it will be unloaded on Thursday.

 Glaze fired work will be ready by 3 p.m. two days after it is loaded for firing.
 We typically load the kiln on Mondays for both cone 6 and cone 10.
 We unload on Wednesdays.
 If we have enough leftover work for a second firing, it will be loaded on Wednesday and unloaded on Friday.
 If you work does not make it into a firing, it will be made priority for the next firing.
 We use Twitter and Instagram to communicate any changes to our glaze firing schedule.

 Are your glazes food safe?

 Most of our studio glazes are food safe.
-Any glazes that are questionable are clearly marked on the glaze buckets as not for food use.
+Any glazes that are questionable are clearly marked on the glaze buckets as not recommended for food use.